cisagov/manage.get.gov/docs/operations/data_migration.md

 ## Populate Organization type
 This section outlines how to run the `populate_organization_type` script.
 The script is used to update the organization_type field on DomainRequest and DomainInformation when it is None.
-That data are synthesized from the generic_org_type field and the is_election_board field
+That data are synthesized from the generic_org_type field and the is_election_board field by concatenating " - Elections" on the end of generic_org_type string if is_elections_board is True.

 ### Running on sandboxes